TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ExtensionInstallation/Index.rst

 #.
 Change :php:`'state' => 'active'` to :php:`'state' => 'inactive'`

-.. _delete-extension-manually:
+.. _remove-extension-manually:

-Deleting an Extension Manually
+Removing an Extension Manually
 ------------------------------
-Deleting an extension manually is not common practice and should only be done as a last resort.
-You should only delete an extension that you uninstalled successfully.
+Removing an extension manually is not common practice and should only be done as a last resort.
+You should only remove an extension that you uninstalled successfully.
 Make a backup first.
-Then you can permanently delete an extension by deleting its folder at :path:`typo3conf/ext/[extensionname]`.
-The corresponding database tables can be deleted in the :guilabel:`Install Tool -> Important Actions -> Database analyzer -> Compare current database with specification`.
+Then you can permanently remove an extension by removing its folder at :path:`typo3conf/ext/[extensionname]`.
+The corresponding database tables can be removed in the :guilabel:`Install Tool -> Important Actions -> Database analyzer -> Compare current database with specification`.

 .. _install-extension-with-composer: